+See if this error persists.
 If the error stops, plug your external devices back, only one at a time, then restart your PC.
 If you get the error again after certain device, you have got the culprit already.
-You can either replace this device completely from your PC, or update its driver as instructed in Method 2.
+You can either replace this device completely from your PC, or update its driver as instructed in Fix 2.

 Check software compatibility

 If this error only happens very recently, try to reflect if you have made some changes to your PC.
 For instance, have you installed a new application, or have you upgraded some programs.

 If you are not sure what changes you have done, you might want to do a system restore, to help you go back to the previous stage of your PC.

 A blue screen of death error could indicate a disk problem.
 You may want to make sure that your disk is at a good state:

 - On your keyboard, press the Windows logo key and R at the same time to invoke the Run dialog.
 Type cmd and press Ctrl, Shift and Enter at the same time to run Command Prompt as administrator.

 When prompted with the administrator permission, click Yes to continue.